 Remember to keep these sounds short and crisp and keep your lips relaxed to avoid rounding the vowel (unless you are saying /y/, /∅/, /œ/)

 Note: The vowel u is silent in cases of Q (qu).

 So to review, here are five primary vowel characters of French:

-Nasal Vowels generally sound unnatural to English speakers because the sounds don’t occur naturally in any English words.
+Nasal Vowels in French pronunciation generally sound unnatural to English speakers because the sounds don’t occur naturally in any English words.
 The closest we come is when we say ‘huh?’

 These sounds of French occur in an incredible variety of spellings so it is important to become aware of them.

 You can find out where to make the nasal vowels based on an oral pair.
 This means that the sound pair is in the exact same spot, but the difference is that you nasalize it.
 If you make the oral vowel /ɔ/ (dog, caught) and lower your velum to allow some air to pass through your nasal passage WITHOUT changing anything else in your speech organ, you will get the nasal counterpart – /ɔ̃/.

 In the audio files below, I show this by alternating between the nasal vowels and their oral counterparts.
 Listen and try to tune your ear to the difference.
 You can try to mimic the sounds yourself, but do not worry if you can’t get them perfect.

 The key to nasal vowel articulation is relaxation.
 The challenge will be alternating between oral and nasal vowels with speed, precision and ease.